g40st/Strichliste/README.md

 # Web-based tally list (docker)

 This is a web-based tally list to track the drinks of some users.
-You can specify the users in the source code.

 ATTENTION: There are no security measures implemented like session handling.
 You can reengineer the communication protocol to access all functions.
 Therefore do not use this web-based tally list on a public network.